About Our Breads

 A crusty, moist sourdough with a subtle tangy flavor.

-A touch of rye levain balances the sweetness of raisins while freshly roasted walnuts give this bread a rich, multi-dimensional flavor.
+A touch of sourdough levain balances the sweetness of the raisins and currants.
+Freshly roasted pecans give this bread a rich, multi-dimensional flavor.

 Our ciabatta is a light, Italian bread made with local wheat.
 The ultimate vehicle for olive oil.